 - Subtle brain injury;

-- Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury and other serious injury claims);
+- Military claims (in particular, defending the Ministry of Defence in Non-Freezing Cold Injury, Noise-Induced Hearing Loss and other EL / PL claims);

 - Brachial plexus injuries;

 - Fatal accidents;

 - Chronic pain, CRPS, fibromyalgia and somatoform disorder;

 - Serious psychiatric injury;

 - Accidents abroad, including disputes as to jurisdiction and applicable law;